-We think this is important from a structural point of view where rapid deployment of smartphones will bring economies of scale to the fore.
+We think this is important from a structural point of view where rapid deployment of smartphones will bring economies of scale to the fore1.
 Ultimately, there will be a winnowing out of players.
-The remarkable observation for all the conflict in the field: falling voice call prices, handset teaser offers, customer churn levels that would make a motel operator proud, the enormous cost of procuring spectrum licences...
+The remarkable observation for all the conflict in the field: falling voice call prices, handset teaser offers, customer churn levels that would make a motel operator proud, the enormous cost of procuring spectrum licences... and the leaders still make above average returns on capital.
+This is not a strong growth story but there is an outside chance of profits being stronger than is currently being priced into the sector.
+In the meantime, one collects a dividend well-above the bond rate with the underlying economics of the business improving.